Himanshisapariya/Theme-optimization/README.md

 A full-stack Shopify theme cleanup app that scans your uploaded theme, finds unused CSS selectors, commented code, and unlinked CSS/JS files, then lets you remove only what you approve.

+CSS removal is not supported for Tailwind CSS projects.
+Do not use the CSS Removal option on projects that use Tailwind CSS, as the tool may incorrectly identify and remove classes generated or used dynamically by Tailwind.

 ## What it does

 - Upload a Shopify theme folder, files, or a ZIP archive